E. W. Bastard: University and county cricket

 On completion of his studies at Sherborne School, Bastard attended Wadham College, University of Oxford.
 He played in the Freshmen's Trial in May 1882, and collected four wickets in each innings, conceding just 35 runs from his 29 overs.
 His side, LML Owen's XI won by 79 runs.
 He played in two matches against the university's first team during his first year, opening the bowling for both the Freshmen side and the "Next XVI".
 He made his debut in first-class cricket that June, appearing for the university against the Marylebone Cricket Club.
 He claimed one wicket during the match, in which the university lost by an innings.
 Bastard appeared three times in first-class cricket for the university in 1883, and according to Geoffrey Bolton, author of History of the O.U.C.C, "was lucky to be chosen this year" to play in the University match against Cambridge University.
 Bastard was wicketless against Lancashire, and although he took three wickets in each innings against the MCC, John Foord-Kelcey took more wickets at a better average.
 Nevertheless, Bastard was preferred for the contest against Cambridge, thus gaining his Blue.
 Bastard claimed a wicket in each innings of the match, which Cambridge won by seven wickets.
 Bolton attributes the loss to a combination of the weather and Oxford's loss of the toss, which resulted in Cambridge batting first on a good batting pitch.
 Rain followed, and when Oxford batted, the pitch was described by Bolton as "really nasty".

 During the university's summer break, Bastard made his debut for Somerset.
 His first match for the county was against the MCC in late July.
 He appeared six further times in 1883, against county opposition, and in all matches that season, collected 52 first-class wickets at an average of 30.20.
 In 1883, he also made his highest first-class score, making 47 runs during Somerset's second innings against Hampshire.
-He came into bat with the score at 86 runs for the loss of seven wickets, and was the last wicket to fall, by which time Somerset had moved to 181, and Bastard had shared a tenth-wicket partnership of 74 with Arnold Fothergill.
+He came in to bat with the score at 86 runs for the loss of seven wickets, and was the last wicket to fall, by which time Somerset had moved to 181, and Bastard had shared a tenth-wicket partnership of 74 with Arnold Fothergill.
 Even so, Somerset lost the match by seven wickets.